 Arrow Technology Anti-spam Systems

-Every Arrow Technology email server has two anti-spam systems.
+Every Arrow Technology email server has four anti-spam systems.

 Bear in mind that spammers often infect other peoples computers, so sometimes legitimate email servers might be blocked if they are sending spam.
 If a computer is a prolific spammer, they will stay on the block list for a very long time or permanently, but many computers subsequently stop sending spam and might be unlikely in as little as just a few hours.

 That first system will also block some 'legitimate' email servers that have been incorrectly configured.
 Unfortunately these badly configured email servers look exactly like spammers.
 There are a few of these around and surprisingly some are unwittingly even used by larger organisations where their IT and service providers are either unaware or don't care.
 Probably the organisations would care, but they don't know.

 We do not see huge numbers of these bad servers compared with the number of correctly configured email servers, but they do crop up fairly regularly.
 This is absolutely a problem with the sending email server and those servers should be fixed; the causes and fixes are welll documented and easy to demonstrate.
 We have an auto-whitelisting feature that significantly alleviates the problem and yet still allows us to block lots of spammers.

 Anyone that sends an email that is blocked by this first anti-spam system should receive a bounce/non-delivery notification from their own email server, because the checking is done before the email is accepted for delivery and therefore the sending email server can be given the notification.